 SSL to the rescue

-The easy answer is to use HTTPS for everything.
+The easy answer is to use HTTPS for everything and follow strict transport security.
 The people in the cafe can still see the user's traffic, but it's encrypted.
+A not-so-easy-but-perhaps-better-in-some-circumstances answer is to use Rails' secure cookies.

 SQL Injection

-But like it or not, this is the way things work.
+But, like it or not, this is the way things work.
 And based on the fact that the internet exists, it must work reasonably well.

 Imagine that your contractor sends you some code that looks like this.